AND-laboratory/AND-lab-site/about.md

 ---
 layout: page
-title: About
+title: Welcome
-subtitle: About the lab, people, and links
+subtitle: Learn about the lab, people, and links
 ---

 ### The Adolescent NeuroDevelopment (AND) Lab